 You should train in Open Water before your September Swim!
 Information on SAA sponsored training events is available here!

 SAA My Way is our virtual offering where you decide your activity and timeline.
 Register with a $50 self-donation and we’ll send you an SAA Swag Bag to show off your spirit.
 All donations raised for your My Way will support our SAA-San Francisco event.
-If you meet the fundraising minimum and later choose to join us at the swim, we can change your registration status.
 Click here to learn about all the ways you can have fun your way!

 To sign up as an SAA My Way participant for our event, click the register button above and select 'SAA My Way' as your participation type.